memeller/vfrReaderNativeExtension/readme.md

 Use the alternative vfr Reader for viewing pdf files in Adobe AIR for iOS

-Original source - https://github.com/vfr/Reader, screens available at http://www.vfr.org/
+Original source - `https://github.com/vfr/Reader`, screens available at http://www.vfr.org/

+You can donate money to the original author on above page, i've only made this accessible from AIR for iOS.

 author of this extension: Paweł Meller